ikersojo/06_webserv/README.md

 Reliable two-way connected communication streams, used for ssh, http, etc. Use a protocol called “The Transmission Control Protocol” (TCP) , which checks that data arrives sequentially and error-free.
 Is part of “TCP/IP” (“IP” stands for “Internet Protocol”).
 IP deals with routing and TCP is responsible for data integrity.

 - **Datagram Sockets (```SOCK_DGRAM```):**
 Faster than TCP, but not as reliable.
-They do not maintain an open connection as you do with stream sockets, just send the data (it does not guaranty the arrival of the data).
+They do not maintain an open Communication as you do with stream sockets, just send the data (it does not guaranty the arrival of the data).
 Datagram sockets also use IP for routing, but they don’t use TCP; they use the “User Datagram Protocol” (UDP).

 ## 2. Internet Protocol (IP):
 IPv4 network routing system which defines addresses of the "computer" in a network using four bytes (32 bits), e.g.:```192.168.0.11```, which is used in conjunction with TCP or UD to transfer data.
 In addition to the address of the "computer", the **port number** is used to locate the service in a given address.
 It’s a 16-bit number (short).